An Empirical Study of Multi-Agent Collaboration for Automated Research: Conclusion

 \section{Conclusion}

-In this paper, we presented a systematic empirical study of multi-agent coordination frameworks for automated machine learning research.
-Using a rigorously controlled execution testbed, we compared a single-agent baseline with subagent and agent teams architectures under fixed computational budgets.
-Our findings reveal a fundamental trade-off between operational stability and theoretical deliberation: subagent architectures provide a highly resilient, high-throughput search engine ideal for broad, shallow optimizations, whereas agent teams trade execution stability for the deep theoretical alignment necessary to execute complex codebase refactoring.
-Ultimately, these insights suggest that future autoresearch systems should abandon rigid organizational structures.
-Instead, the community should explore routed multi-agent architectures that dynamically allocate subagents for broad hyperparameter sweeps and specialist teams for deep algorithmic innovations based on real-time task complexity.
-We believe future research will be entirely the domain of autonomous swarms of AI agents running across computer clusters.
+We present a systematic empirical study of multi-agent coordination frameworks for automated machine learning research.
+Using a controlled execution testbed, we compare a single-agent baseline with subagent and agent-teams architectures under fixed computational budgets.
+The results reveal a clear trade-off: subagent architectures provide a resilient, high-throughput search mechanism for broad, shallow optimization, whereas agent teams sacrifice execution stability to gain the deeper alignment needed for complex refactoring.
+These findings suggest that future autoresearch systems should move beyond rigid organizations toward routed multi-agent designs that allocate subagents for broad sweeps and specialist teams for deeper algorithmic changes as task complexity evolves.